gocrane/crane/site/content/en/docs/Tutorials/Recommendation/idlenode-recommendation.md

   lastUpdateTime: '2022-11-30T07:46:57Z'
 ```

-In this example：
+In this sample：

 - Recommendation's TargetRef Point to Node：worker-node-1
 - Recommendation type is IdleNode
 - action is Delete，but offline a node is a complicated operation, we only give recommended advise.

+How to create a IdleNode recommendation please refer to：[**Recommendation Framework**](/zh-cn/docs/tutorials/recommendation/recommendation-framework)

 ## Implement

 Perform the following steps to complete a recommendation process for idle nodes:

 1. Scan all nodes and pods in the cluster
-2. If all Pods on a node are DaemonSet, the node is considered to be idle
+2. If all Pods on a node are DaemonSet pods, the node is considered to be idle